ephantuskaranja/Ranchos/README.md

 ## Cloning Repository
   - Clone the Repo from here [https://github.com/ephantuskaranja/Ranchos.git]

+## Create a Virtual environment
+  -cd to the root directory of the app, open terminal then:
+  -use this command: virtualenv -p python3.6 virtual

 ## Install Dependencies
-  * Install dependancies that will create an environment for the app to run pip3 install -r requirements.txt
+  * Install dependancies that will create an environment for the app to run. pip install -r requirements.txt

 ## Create the Database
   * psql